Updating your Beneficiary Information (active members)

 You should keep your beneficiary information up to date to ensure that benefits are paid according to your wishes.
 If you do not name a beneficiary or if your named beneficiary predeceases you, your benefit is paid to your estate.
 PSERS benefits paid to your beneficiary are exempt from state and local taxes if the beneficiary resides in Pennsylvania.
 Benefits paid to your estate are taxable for state and local purposes upon being distributed from the estate.
 Both direct payments to your beneficiary and payments to your estate are subject to federal taxes.

-Updating Beneficiary/Survivor Information
+Updating Beneficiary/Survivor Information (Retired members)

 Nomination of Beneficiaries (PSRS-187) (PDF) form.